neo-mashiro/sketchpad/README.md

 # sketchpad (Windows 10)

-A simple canvas for testing out various topics and rendering techniques in Computer Graphics using the OpenGL Rendering Pipeline.
+A simple canvas for testing out various topics and rendering techniques in computer graphics using the OpenGL Rendering Pipeline.
+This framework was built to quickly test some low-level graphics topics and to learn how they work in OpenGL.

 ## Dependencies